p-wegner/coding-aider/README.md

     - Review Aider's output and resulting changes in your project

 6. Advanced Usage:
+    - Use Alt+Shift+Q to quickly access all available Aider actions
-    - Use Alt+D to automatically commit changes with an LLM-generated message
+    - Use Alt+D to automatically commit changes to the selected files with an LLM-generated message
     - Use Alt+Shift+A to manage persistent files for context
     - Utilize specialized actions like Document Code, Fix Compile Error, or Web Crawl for specific tasks
     - Access the last command result using the Show Last Command Result action